Clannad (film)

-Clannad is a 2007 Japanese animated fantasy drama film directed by Osamu Dezaki and based on the visual novel of the same name developed by Key.
+Clannad is a 2007 Japanese animated drama film directed by Osamu Dezaki and based on the visual novel of the same name developed by Key.
 Toei Animation announced at the Tokyo Anime Fair on March 23, 2006 that an animated film would be produced, and was released theatrically by Toei Company on September 15, 2007.
 The film is a reinterpretation of the Clannad storyline which centers on the story arc of the female lead Nagisa Furukawa.
 It was the final film directed by Dezaki before his death in April 2011.

 A promotional campaign took to the streets of Akihabara on March 10, 2007 transported in a large black bus with the words "Film Version Clannad" (劇場版CLANNAD, Gekijō-ban Clannad) painted on the sides.
 A group of young women cosplaying in the female high school uniform from Clannad emerged from the bus to hand out flyers and pink and white colored thundersticks to passersby to promote the film.

 Plot

 Tomoya Okazaki is a male third-year high school student who does not feel at home anymore.
 He used to play basketball, his distant father works the night shift, and his mother died in a car accident when he was a child.
-He simply goes to school in Hikarizara for no reason and does not have any interest in school activities.
+He simply goes to school in Hikarizara for no reason and has no interest in school activities.
 One day, Tomoya meets a third-year girl from his school early in the year named Nagisa Furukawa.
 Repeating her last year due to illness most of the previous year, Nagisa is determined to graduate nonetheless.
 She comes up with restarting the Drama Club.
 By the time the sakura trees are done blooming, Nagisa has already started hand-making posters advertising the drama club's reformation, with an old group mascot called "The Big Dango Family".
-Tomoya and his good friend Youhei Sunohara, who used to play soccer, help Nagisa with putting them up around the school, but the student council president, Tomoyo Sakagami, and Kyou Fujibayashi, quickly go around using red paint to deface the posters and write 'invalid' on them because of school policy.
-This angers Youhei greatly and he beats up one of the student council members despite Tomoyo and Kyou's warning; Tomoya also takes a stand for Nagisa.
+Tomoya and his good friend Youhei Sunohara, who used to play soccer, help Nagisa by putting them up around the school, but the student council president, Tomoyo Sakagami, and Kyou Fujibayashi, quickly go around defacing the posters and writing 'invalid' on them because of school policy.
+This angers Youhei greatly and he beats up one of the student council members despite Tomoyo and Kyou's warning; Tomoya takes a stand for Nagisa.